academic-resources/odin/js/views.md

 ** If the user isn't signed in, it'll be the much shorter:** ```html
   <strong>You must sign in!</strong>
 ```
 ** In the above code, if we had accidentally used `<%=` in the loop line, e.g. `<%= @users.each do |user| %>` it would run the code fine, but because `each` returns the original collection, we'd also see a dump of our `@users` variable on our page (not very professional).
-It'll happen to you several times and you'll learn quick.**
+It'll happen to you several times and you'll learn quick :**

 ---

 ### ** How Do Preprocessors Work?** The important thing to note about the above code execution is that it is all done on the server BEFORE the final HTML file is shipped over to the browser (part of the Asset Pipeline, covered in the next lesson).
 That's because, when you render your template in Rails, it first runs "preprocessors" like ERB.
 It knows you want to preprocess the file because it has the extension `.html.erb`.  ** Rails starts from the outside in with extra extensions.
 So it first processes the file using ERB, then treats it as regular HTML.
 That's fine because ERB by definition outputs good clean HTML, like we saw above.  ** There are other preprocessors you'll run into as well.  `.css.scss` files use the SASS preprocessor and become regular CSS files.  `.js.coffee` files, which use the Coffeescript preprocessor, become regular Javascript after being run.
-In both these cases, the preprocessor's language makes your life easier by giving you some additional tools you can use (like having loops and working with variables) and compiles back down into a plain vanilla CSS or Javascript or HTML.** The point is, there are many different preprocessors.
+In both these cases, the preprocessor's language makes your life easier by giving you some additional tools you can use (like having loops and working with variables) and compiles back down into a plain vanilla CSS or Javascript or HTML :**

+The point is, there are many different preprocessors.
 They are usually gems that either already come with Rails or can easily be attached to it.
 Rails then runs them automatically, so all you have to worry about is whether your file has the right extension(s) to tell the preprocessor to run.  **

 ---

 ### ** View Partials** Another nice thing you can do in Rails is break apart your views into partials.
 This helps you on several levels -- it makes your code more concise and easier to read, and also lets you reuse certain common patterns.
 One example is the form for creating or editing users.
 Both the `#new` and `#edit` actions need to render some sort of form for the user, and usually that form is almost exactly the same.
-So often people will turn that form into a new file called something like `_user_form.html.erb` and then just call that in both the `new.html.erb` and `edit.html.erb` view templates where it's needed.** Pulling back a bit, partials are just HTML files that aren't meant to be complete but can be shared by other files.
+So often people will turn that form into a new file called something like `_user_form.html.erb` and then just call that in both the `new.html.erb` and `edit.html.erb` view templates where it's needed :**

+Pulling back a bit, partials are just HTML files that aren't meant to be complete but can be shared by other files.
 You would call a partial by writing something like:** ```erb
   # app/views/users/new.html.erb
   <div class="new-user-form">
     <%= render "user_form" %>
   </div>
 ```
 ** There are a couple of syntax oddities you need to pay attention to.
 The view partial file is named with an underscore like `_user_form.html.erb` but gets called using just the core portion of the name, e.g. `user_form` in the example above.  ** If there is no directory specified in partial's name, Rails will only look in the same folder as whichever view called it, e.g. `app/views/users`.
-Sometimes it makes sense to share partials across multiple view templates that are in multiple controllers, so you save them in their own folder called `app/views/shared` and would then render them using the code `<%= render "shared/some_partial"%>`.**
+Sometimes it makes sense to share partials across multiple view templates that are in multiple controllers, so you save them in their own folder called `app/views/shared` and would then render them using the code `<%= render "shared/some_partial"%>` :**

 ---